 Do Offshore Betting Sites Offer Mobile Apps?

-According to most reputable statistics out there, it’s clear that, within the next three years, mobile computing will be the number-one way the web is accessed.
-This means that most people in the USA who gamble are already looking for mobile-friendly sportsbooks so they can play from their iPads and smartphones and suchlike.
-Are these offshore sites up to snuff in the mobile department?
+According to most reputable reports and statistics from technology analysts out there, it’s clear that we are already to the point that mobile computing is very close to being the number-one way the web is accessed.
+This means that most people in the USA who gamble are already looking for mobile-friendly sportsbooks so they can play from their iPads, tablets, and smartphones.
+Are these offshore bookies remaining technologically relevant when it comes to mobile applications?
 This is definitely an area we check out.

 Our Process for Selecting The Best Legal Offshore Sports Betting Sites